List of Hellsing characters: Integra Hellsing

-During the Valentine brothers invasion, Integra takes full responsibility for allowing the vampires to break into the Manor and personally slays all personnel who turned into ghouls because of it.
-After Millennium declares war against England, she and Walter flee from the attacking vampires with Walter saying behind to allow her to escape.
+During the Valentine brother's invasion, Integra takes full responsibility for allowing the vampires to break into the Manor and personally slays all personnel who turned into ghouls because of it.
+After Millennium declares war against England, she and Walter flee from the attacking vampires with Walter hiding behind to allow her to escape.
 She soon meets up with Alexander Anderson and his men who reluctantly agree to accompany her through the city.
 After witnessing Alucard and Anderson's final duel, she is shocked to see Walter return as a genetically modified vampire.
 Integra and Seras leave for the Major's zeppelin, but not before declaring Walter an enemy to the Hellsings and ordering Alucard to kill him with no remorse.
 She makes it to the Major but is unable to kill him due to a protective glass wall shielding him.
-After this she witnesses the Major's plan unfold, cultivating in Alucard's supposed death.
+After this she witnesses the Major's plan unfold, resulting in Alucard's supposed death.
 After Seras shatters the major's defenses, Integra finally shoots him in the head, but he shoots her in the eye at that same moment.
 With the battle over, the two return to Hellsing Manor.

-In the epilogue set 30 years after the war, a now middle aged Integra laments on finding someone to take over for her when she dies.
+In the epilogue set 30 years after the war, a now middle-aged Integra laments about finding someone to take over for her when she dies.
 Later that night Alucard returns, having managed to regain his sense of self but with the cost of having to take a long time to do so.
 She offers Alucard some of her blood, welcoming him back after decades of his absence.